-Qualitative Methods of Nutrition Research 0.5 unit Prerequisite(s): admission to a master's program or permission of the instructor
+Qualitative Methods of Nutrition Research

+Prerequisite(s): admission to a master's program or permission of the instructor

-An examination of various gualitative methods and underlying methodological approaches in food, nutrition, and dietetics.
+An examination of various qualitative methods and underlying methodological approaches in food, nutrition, and dietetics.
 Attention will be given to study design, sampling, recruitment, data collection and analysis, knowledge translation and ethical considerations.

-1.5 units Required for completion of the MScAHN degree.
+Required for completion of the MScAHN degree.
 Registration involves working with individual faculty members on the conceptualization, production, and defence of a thesis.
+Graded Pass/Fail/NCR

+Food and Nutrition Security:

+Issues and Approaches

-Graded Pass/Fail/NCR permission of the instructor A critical analysis of the complex and transdisciplinary nature of the determinants of individual/household, community, national, and global food and nutrition security and approaches to address it.
-Global and local issues, debates, and initiatives will be explored through the lens of social justice and ecological sustainability.
+Prerequisite(s): admission to a master's program or permission of the instructor and initiatives will be explored through the lens of social justice and ecological sustainability.

-GAHN 6715 Food and Nutrition Security:

-Issues and Approaches Prerequisite(s): admission to a master's program or